 Wright Lindsey Jennings’ e-Discovery team counsels clients on a wide range of discovery-related issues with an approach that offers a distinct competitive advantage for our clients.
 Preparedness is essential in any litigation matter, and the impact of new and emerging technologies heightens the need for flawless e-Discovery strategies.
 WLJ offers a thorough and practical approach to data protection, collection, search, review and production with competitive, reasonable rates and alternative pricing models.

 We have extensive experience handling large-scale data collection and production in complex litigation.
 The firm’s e-Discovery team, comprised of individuals with both legal and technological backgrounds, is available to provide clients hands-on assistance in the preservation and collection of data.
-Our e-Discovery attorneys provide a unique set of skills to support our clients in the discovery process, while the firm’s information technology specialists have the experience and knowledge necessary to deploy tailored IT solutions to assist clients throughout the duration of our legal service.
+Our e-Discovery attorneys provide a unique set of skills to support our clients in the discovery process, while the firm’s project managers and information technology specialists have the experience and knowledge necessary to deploy tailored solutions to assist clients throughout the duration of our legal service.